-- Relaunched SME e-solutions in May 2019 with the integration of Financio accounting solutions via API.
-This has doubled our customer base to approximately 6,000 and delivered more than RM300 million of CASA under management - Launched a financial benchmarking tool via iSmart for SME customers to improve advisory and engagement - Launched Bulk Account Opening service for payroll accounts.
+Relaunched SME e-solutions in May 2019 with the integration of Financio accounting solutions via API.
+This has doubled our customer base to approximately 6,000 and delivered more than RM300 million of CASA under management revenue of RM77.59 million in 2019

+- Launched a financial benchmarking tool via iSmart for SME customers to improve advisory and engagement - Launched Bulk Account Opening service for payroll accounts.
 It is the first fully digital service in Malaysia - Please turn to page 36 in this report and page 67 in the Integrated Report 2019 to find out more about SMEs.